jatupan1989/boomjum1989/How-does-HTTP-Switchboard-compares-to-Ghostery-concerning-privacy?.md

     * Out of the box settings.
     * Domain of visited site whitelisted.

+- Steps:
+    * Browser cache was cleared.
+    * Target web page was forced refresh.
+    * Data was pulled from the developer console.

+### Results

 Various random sites tested.
-Results:

 ### http://www.upworthy.com